 Terminal 1

-Smoking zones: None inside.
+Smoking areas: None inside.
 Exit the terminal to the curbside for outdoor designated zones.
 After security: No smoking areas past the TSA checkpoint.

 Terminal 1 is the main hub at OAK and handles Southwest Airlines, which accounts for a large share of the airport’s traffic.
-The terminal has been undergoing renovations, so layout details can shift, but the outdoor smoking zones remain accessible from the ground-level exits.
+The outdoor smoking areas are accessible from the ground-level exits.
 Step outside to the curbside departures or arrivals area and look for marked zones away from the doors.

 Terminal 2

-Smoking zones: None inside.
+Smoking areas: None inside.
 Exit to the curbside for designated outdoor areas.
 After security: No smoking areas.

 Outside the Terminal

-The designated outdoor smoking zones at OAK are along the curbside areas outside both terminals.
-You will find them near the ground transportation pickup areas, set back from the entrance doors per the 20-foot California rule.
+The designated outdoor smoking areas at OAK are along the curbside areas outside both terminals.
+You will find them near the ground transportation pickup areas, set back from the entrance doors.
 The areas are marked with signage and ashtrays.

 Oakland enjoys a mild Mediterranean climate year-round, so stepping outside for a smoke is rarely uncomfortable.
 Mornings can be foggy, especially in summer, but temperatures are moderate even in winter.
 Rain is possible from November through April, and the smoking areas are not covered.